Limitations

 Single-stepping BREAK instructions

 BREAK instructions are used to implement software breakpoints.
-However, it can happen that the debugger is asked to single-step over a BREAK instruction that has not been inserted as a software breakpoint.
+However, it can happen that the debugger is asked to single-step over a BREAK instruction or to start execution at such an instruction that has not been inserted as a software breakpoint.
 Either the user has placed the instruction explicitly into the code (for unknown reasons), or this instruction is there from a previous debugging session that has been ended abruptly (more likely).
 In any case, it does not make sense to continue executing the code, which is reported back to the user.

 I/O register access